satazor/eslint-config/README.md

 }
 ```

-Simply create a `.eslintrc.json` file with your desired base configuration.
-Feel free to override rules you won't agree with.
 Note that the `root` being true ensures that no parent configuration is used which also improves `eslint` performance because no more file lookups need to be done.

 ## File name convention